vvanaa/EcoCode/README.md

 # Blockly JavaScript Code Generator - EcoCode

 This project provides a graphical interface using Google's Blockly to allow users to design custom logic.
 It then generates JavaScript code based on the designed logic.

+## Relating to Parsing, Interpretation, and Compilation
+EcoCode uniquely applies parsing, interpretation, and compilation concepts to promote sustainability.
+It parses complex sustainability concepts into user-friendly blocks, interprets these into actionable plans considering real-time data, and compiles them into executable eco-friendly strategies.

 ## Prerequisites